jossl95/Intersectional_Inequalities_Non-employment/README.md

 groups have a higher chance of being unemployed.
 For women with a western migration background we find that a part of the higher risk for non-employment can be attributed to a lack of social capital.

+### Data
+For this paper we used LISS panel data, which are made available to researcher by CenterData free of charge.
+For more information click [here](https://www.lissdata.nl/about-panel).
+In our analyses we made use of the following 3 datasets:
+* `avars_201810`: Background variables from October 2018
+* `avars_201910`: Background variables from October 2019
+* `cs18k`: Social Integration and Leisure from October 2018

 ### License